 Fortunately, an increasing number of congenital heart defects that once required surgery can now be treated with less invasive procedures.
 These procedures include:

-• Atrial septal defect (ASD) closure – This defect is a hole in the wall that separates the upper chambers of the heart.
+- Atrial septal defect closure – This defect, abbreviated ASD, is a hole in the wall that separates the upper chambers of the heart.
 This causes blood to leak from one atrium to the other.
-A catheter (thin, flexible tube) is used to insert a small disk-like device, which is positioned across the defect and then allowed to expand, closing the hole.
+During this procedure, a catheter (thin, flexible tube) is used to insert a small disk-like device, which is positioned across the defect and then allowed to expand, closing the hole.